kathleenjo/example1/documentation/04-Connecting-to-the-Network.md

-# Connecting to the T-Mobile LTE-M Network
+# Connecting to the Network

 ## Introduction
 This document describes how to connect your IoT Developer Kit to T-Mobile's LTE-M network.